 IMPORTANT: American Express changed the sign-up bonus rules in March 2019.
 This means this article is now out of date and you should not rely on it.
 Read this post for more information but please read the smallprint before applying for any credit cards.

 UPDATED 30th September: Assuming you have read the Credit card golden rules and understand that credit cards are the key to earning AVIOS quickly and know that you can manage your credit cards responsibly, you are ready to consider which is the best airmiles credit card in the UK.

-Which credit card will be the best travel credit card for you depends on a number of factors, including:
+Which credit card will be the best airmiles credit card for you depends on:

-- Whether you are prepared to pay an annual fee
+- whether you are willing to pay an annual fee

 - 2hether you wish to keep your options open and be able to redeem points with more than one airline

 Here is the lowdown on all the available UK airmiles credit cards currently.

 American Express Membership Rewards